Pitrified/climbing-wire/README.md

 * reload the landmarks with a helper func that converts the json (?) to a LandmarkListImg, possibly by building a NormalizedLandmarkList.

+* as an android app, do the landmark and homography computation live, and show the video with the wireframe and the tracks

+* if we compute the landmarks on a lower resolution image, do we lose precision? and how much does it speed up the computation? what about using a lower model complexity?

 ## Package structure

 #### opencv and homography